-MARTIN UPDATE: Little Change in Mason Martin's Condition as Family is Moved By Prayers and Gestures
+MARTIN UPDATE: Little Change in Mason Martin's Condition as Family Is Moved By Prayers and Gestures

 That verse is also tattooed on Mason Martin’s right thigh.

-“We are going to make the assumption that #masonstrong has been heavily influence by a #strongmom,” Gold wrote on the Redbank Valley Bulldogs Football Facebook page.
+“We are going to make the assumption that #masonstrong has been heavily influenced by a #strongmom,” Gold wrote on the Redbank Valley Bulldogs Football Facebook page.

-As of Thursday morning, 18 teams from across District 9 had ordered the decal.
-The only cost?
+Gold sketched a design of the decal and contacted Vinyl Graphics Unlimited to see if they would be willing to bring that drawing to reality.

+The original plan was for Redbank Valley to receive 100 of them — 50 for the Bulldogs and 50 more to be donated to Karns City.

+“They got 150,” Gold said.
+“They wanted them for football, junior high and I guess their soccer teams are going to put it on their water bottles.

+The only cost for these teams to acquire these decals?
 A $100 donation per team to the Martin family.

 Denny Martin was moved by the gesture.